flix/book/src/extending-classes-and-interfaces.md

 Flix allows us to create objects that extend a class or implements an interface.

 This feature is conceptually similar to Java [Anonymous Classes](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).
-That is, we can define an unnamed class that implements an interface or extends a class, and then construct an object of that class.
+That is, we can define an (unnamed class) which implements an interface or extends a class, and then construct an object of that class.
 All in one go.

 For example, we can create an object that implements the `java.lang.Runnable` interface: